panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Examples of Path Properties

-This Section gives some examples of Path Properties which may be useful, e.g., for the use cases described in {{use-cases}}.
+This Section gives some examples of path properties which may be useful, e.g., for the use cases described in {{use-cases}}.

-Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an ethernet link which only changes infrequently.
+Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an Ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentary measurement of a dynamic path property diminishes greatly as time goes on, e.g. the merit of an RTT measurement from a few seconds ago is quite small, while a non-dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.

-From the point of view of a host, path properties may relate to path elements close to the host, i.e., within the first few hops, or they may include path elements far from the host, e.g. list of ASes traversed.
+From the point of view of a host, path properties may relate to path elements close to the host, i.e., within the first few hops, or they may include path elements far from the host, e.g., list of ASes traversed.
 The visibility of path properties to a specific entity may depend on factors such as the physical or network distance or the existence of trust or contractual relationships between the entity and the path element(s).

 Furthermore, entities may or may not be able to influence the path elements on their path and their path properties.
-For example, a user might select between multiple potential adjacent links by selecting between multiple available WiFi Access Points.
+For example, a user might select between multiple potential adjacent links by selecting between multiple available Wi-Fi Access Points.
 Or when connected to an Access Point, the user may move closer to enable their device to use a different access technology, potentially increasing the data rate available to the device.
-Another example is a user changing their data plan to reduce the Monetary Cost to transmit a given amount of data across a network.
+Another example is a user changing their data plan to reduce the Monetary Cost to transmit or receive a given amount of data across a network.

 Access Technology:
 : The physical or link layer technology used for transmitting or receiving a flow on one or multiple path elements.
-The Access Technology may be given in an abstract way, e.g., as a WiFi, Wired Ethernet, or Cellular link.
-It may also be given as a specific technology, e.g., as a 2G, 3G, 4G, or 5G cellular link, or an 802.11a, b, g, n, or ac WiFi link.
+The Access Technology may be given in an abstract way, e.g., as a Wi-Fi, Wired Ethernet, or Cellular link.
+It may also be given as a specific technology, e.g., as a 2G, 3G, 4G, or 5G cellular link, or an 802.11a, b, g, n, or ac Wi-Fi link.
 Other path elements relevant to the access technology may include on-path devices, such as elements of a cellular backbone network.
 Note that there is no common registry of possible values for this property.

 Monetary Cost:
-: The price to be paid to transmit a specific flow across a network to which one or multiple path elements belong.
+: The price to be paid to transmit or receive a specific flow across a network to which one or multiple path elements belong.

 Service function:
 : A service function that a path element applies to a flow, see {{RFC7665}}.
 Examples of abstract service functions include firewalls, Network Address Translation (NAT), and TCP optimizers.
+Some stateful service functions, such as NAT, require the same instance to be involved in both directions, i.e., on the path and the reverse path.

 Administrative Domain:
-: The administrative domain, e.g., the ICP area, AS, or Service provider network to which a path element or subpath belongs.
+: The administrative domain, e.g., the IGP area, AS, or Service provider network to which a path element belongs.

 Disjointness:
-: For a set of two paths, the number of shared path elements can be a measure of intersection (e.g., Jaccard coefficient, which is the number of shared elements divided by the total number of elements).
+: For a set of two paths or subpaths, the number of shared path elements can be a measure of intersection (e.g., Jaccard coefficient, which is the number of shared elements divided by the total number of elements).
 Conversely, the number of non-shared path elements can be a measure of disjointness (e.g., 1 - Jaccard coefficient).
-A multipath protocol might use disjointness of paths as a metric to reduce the number of single points of failure.
+A multipath protocol might use disjointness as a metric to reduce the number of single points of failure.

 Path MTU:
-: The maximum size, in octets, of an IP packet that can be transmitted without fragmentation on a subpath.
+: The maximum size, in octets, of an IP packet that can be transmitted without fragmentation.

 Transport Protocols available:
-: Whether a specific transport protocol can be used to establish a connection over a path or subpath.
-A host may cache its knowledge about recent successfully established connections using specific protocols, e.g., a QUIC connection, or an MPTCP subflow.
+: Whether a specific transport protocol can be used to establish a connection over a path or subpath, e.g., whether the path is QUIC-capable or MPTCP-capable, based on cached knowledge.

 Protocol Features available:
 : Whether a specific protocol feature is available over a path or subpath, e.g., Explicit Congestion Notification (ECN), or TCP Fast Open.